GIRA/PhysicalBits/docs/README.md

 }
 ```

 A program can have any number of tasks, and each task can be defined with a different interval as well as a different starting state, which can be either `running` or `stopped`.
-Additionally, special tasks that need to be run just once can be defined using the keyword `once` after the task name.
+If no starting state is specified the task will run just once and then it will stop.
 This is especially useful to initialize variables and can be used as a substitute to the Arduino `setup()` function.

 The execution of each task at the correct time is performed automatically by the virtual machine but the user can invoke certain primitives to start, stop, pause, or resume a given task.
 Each task execution is independent, it has its own stack, and it shares memory with other tasks through specially defined global variables.
 This design allows users to write sequential programs in Arduino’s usual style and make them run concurrently without being concerned about the processor scheduling.